trinodb/docker-images/README.md

 `make snapshot` does the following:

-* Updates the 'latest' tag for the image on dockerhub
 * Creates a tag for the image with the git hash of the git repository on dockerhub

 `make release` does the following: